 2. You’ve got a new brand name and you rename your website to fit it.
 So let your customers get to your new website even by typing its old name in the address bar.
 Redirection is here to help.

-3. Let’s see, you’ve got a website called wpexpert.com.
-There may be a few versions of your domain name such as, for instance, https://wpexpert.com and https://www.wpexpert.com.
+3. Let’s see, you’ve got a website called yourwebsite.com.
+There may be a few versions of your domain name such as, for instance, https://yourwebsite.com and https://www.yourwebsite.com.
 So no matter which address will be typed by the user, they should be redirected to the same website and bring traffic from different URLs to the definite domain.
 Redirection is there for you.

 4. Sometimes there are situations when you have to change the URL of your certain post or page, but your current URL has been already indexed by the search engines and it has a certain authority for the search spiders.

-A page with a certain URL has already got some inbound links which connect it with other pages of the website.
+A page with a certain URL has already got some inbound links that connect it with other pages of the website.
 Moreover, some external websites can be also linked to that certain page and bring users from other resources.
-If the URL of that page is changed, all inbound and outbound links will show 404 error when clicked.
-This situation is pretty harmful for SEO.
+If the URL of that page is changed, all inbound and outbound links will show a 404 error when clicked.
+This situation is pretty harmful to SEO.

 In this case, the redirection is required to make users get to the new page’s address when they click its old URL already indexed and available in the search results.

 Let’s see how easy it is to make redirection in WordPress.
-For my purpose I will use Redirection free WordPress plugin available in its official repository.
+For my purpose, I will use the Redirection free WordPress plugin available in its official repository.

 When the plugin is active go to Tools -> Redirection in your admin dashboard and you’ll get to its settings area.
-The first tab called Redirects allows to Add New redirect in a simple way.
+The first tab called Redirections allows you to Add New redirect in a simple way.